 You will be given information on the radiotherapy process and side effects.
-It is important to understand what is going to happen.
+It is important to understand what is going to happen

-The radiation therapist will provide information on how to prepare your bladder (how much water to drink).
+The radiation therapist will provide information on how to prepare your bladder specific to your body (how much water to drink).